ttyobiwan/mdstore/README.md

 phxstore is an ecommerce app built with Phoenix framework.

+## Installation

 To start your Phoenix server:

+* Run `docker compose up` to start all extra services in Docker containers
 * Run `mix setup` to install and setup dependencies
 * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Ready to run in production?
-Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

 ## Backlog